stackhpc/slurm-k8s-cluster/README.md

 ## Running MPI Benchmarks

 The Intel MPI Benchmarks are included in the containers.
 These can be run both with mpirun and srun.
+They can also be run as a containerised workload using apptainer
 Example job scripts:
 * srun:
 ```console